CMayo64/wt_practicals/README.md

 CSS:
 Stands for Cascading Style Sheets.
 Define how to display HTML elements.
-Two main parts: a selectoe and one or more delcarations, e.g; h1 {colot:blue; font-size:12px;}
+Two main parts: a selector and one or more delcarations, e.g; h1 {color:blue; font-size:12px;}
 Proper example;
 body {
       font-family: Tahoma, Arial, sans-serif;